poetry4vamp/StudyEra/README.md

         CRISPY_TEMPLATE_PACK = "bootstrap4"

-15. modify imports and urlpatterns of urls.py (see the 'urls.py' file in studentstudyportal folder)
+### Modify imports and urlpatterns of urls.py (see the 'urls.py' file in the folder), and type in the terminal
-16. type py manage.py makemigrations
+        py manage.py makemigrations
-17. type py manage.py migrate
+        py manage.py migrate

-18. if both makemigrations and migrate don't work, try to copy the files in migrations folder to your migrations folder
+### If both makemigrations and migrate don't work, try to copy the files in migrations folder to your migrations folder, then type
-19. type py manage.py runserver
+        py manage.py runserver